Looking Closely at the Growth Curve for Siyata Mobile Inc. (SYTA)

 SYTA’s Market Performance

-SYTA stocks went up by 12.20% for the week, with a monthly jump of 28.92% and a quarterly performance of 37.40%, while its annual performance rate touched -84.56%.
-The volatility ratio for the week stands at 12.93% while the volatility levels for the past 30 days are set at 12.16% for Siyata Mobile Inc. The simple moving average for the period of the last 20 days is 34.37% for SYTA stocks with a simple moving average of -65.33% for the last 200 days.
+SYTA stocks went down by -20.42% for the week, with a monthly jump of 13.39% and a quarterly performance of 14.14%, while its annual performance rate touched -88.89%.
+The volatility ratio for the week stands at 19.19% while the volatility levels for the past 30 days are set at 14.12% for Siyata Mobile Inc. The simple moving average for the period of the last 20 days is -5.42% for SYTA stocks with a simple moving average of -73.60% for the last 200 days.

-During the last 5 trading sessions, SYTA rose by +12.20%, which changed the moving average for the period of 200-days by -82.31% in comparison to the 20-day moving average, which settled at $0.1743.
-In addition, Siyata Mobile Inc. saw 50.33% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SYTA fell by -20.42%, which changed the moving average for the period of 200-days by -84.99% in comparison to the 20-day moving average, which settled at $0.1818.
+In addition, Siyata Mobile Inc. saw 11.83% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SYTA